ahsu1230/GolangDockerTest/README.md

 docker-compose up
 ```

-The webserver should be started at port 6000, which maps to the container's port 8080.
-The database is now available at port 3307 which maps to another container's port 3306.
+The webserver should be started on the hosts' (your computer's) port 6000, which maps to the container's port 8080.
+The database is also available at hosts' port 3307 which maps to another container's port 3306.
 Use curl to access the webserver living on the container `curl http://localhost:6000`.

 Once you are ready to clean up the docker containers, run `docker-compose rm`.

+## Relationships between Docker-Compose services

+If one server depends on another, follow this guide: <https://dev.to/hugodias/wait-for-mongodb-to-start-on-docker-3h8b>.

+- You can have one server start before another using `depends_on`.
+- If one server needs to be "healthy" before another (like a database before a webserver), use `docker-compose-wait`.
+This is very useful if a service is "ready" but takes a while initializing before it can accept requests.
+- Use `links` for containers to expose one another to each other.
+Host has access to all containers, but containers cannot access each other.

 ## Resources